-So what insurances are being typically offered?
+So what insurance is typically offered?

 Employer’s Liability insurance